isaacLepley/Alimus-Public/fear-and-sanity.md

 ## Fear
 When faced by a phobia or another frightening thing, a player must make a **sanity check** against being **frightened**.

+> Frightened.
+> 	 - A frightened creature has disadvantage on ability checks and attack rolls.
+> 	 - A frightened creature cannot roll hero dice.
 ### Specific Phobias:

 These are just example specific phobias.
 Players are encouraged to be creative with their specific phobia and come up with something unique to their character.